jonkemp/wordpress-users/readme.txt

 == Installation ==

-1. Download and unzip 'user-list.zip'.
+1. Download and unzip `user-list.zip`.
-1. Upload the 'user-list' directory to the '/wp-content/plugins/' directory.
+1. Upload the `user-list` directory to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Create a page through the add new page menu or select and existing page on which to display the user directory and remember the page ID.
-1. Under 'Settings', click 'User List' and enter the page ID where you want the user directory displayed.
+1. Under `Settings`, click `User List` and enter the page ID where you want the user directory displayed.
-1. Modify any of the other settings you want, and click 'Update Options'.
+1. Modify any of the other settings you want, and click `Update Options`.
 1. Go to the page you selected.
 You should now have a user directory displaying.
 1. In your theme, modify your CSS file to change the look and feel of your directory.
-1. That's it!
+1. That`s it!